 (PDF 3.9 Mb)

 The Company's review of historical data indicated that mineralization was left behind in the high wall at the northwest end of the Drinkwater pit.
-Drilling in 2012 and 2013 on the Drinkwater Highwall zone and its northwest trend not only confirmed this, but show that the width of this gold mineralization is quite substantial in places.
-Results from the 2012 and 2013 drilling will be modelled and incorporated into the Drinkwater mine plan for potential extraction.
-Additional drilling on the Drinkwater Highwall is planned in 2014.
+Results from drilling in 2012-13 on the Drinkwater Highwall zone and its northwest trend confirmed this and have been modelled and incorporated into the Drinkwater mine plan for potential extraction.

 The satellite Brodie, Bluelite, Oromonte, Solberry and Wedge deposits are situated west and southwest of the Drinkwater pit and lie in close proximity to the leach pad.
 These deposits are part of a semi-continuous trend of mineralization within a shallow-dipping stratigraphic horizon.
 They lie on the western flank of an anticlinal fold structure and are considered to be related to mineralization within the Drinkwater-Mary trend, which lies on the eastern flank.

 The Brodie and Bluelite deposits are located 975 metres (3,200 feet) and 1,100 metres (3,600 feet) southwest, respectively, of the Drinkwater pit.
-Drilling in 2011-12 targeted the both deposits as well as the mineralized structural corridor that trends northwest from the historical Brodie pit toward the Bluelite.
-Previous operators thought the Brodie and Bluelite deposits were separate mineralized bodies; however, results of Scorpio Gold's drilling has demonstrated they are one semi-continuous zone of mineralization.
-The mineralized Brodie corridor encompasses a strike length of some 1,370 metres (4,500 feet) and is situated immediately adjacent to the leach pad.
+Drilling in 2011-12 targeted both deposits as well as the mineralized structural corridor that trends between them.
+Previous operators thought the Brodie and Bluelite deposits were separate mineralized bodies; however, results of Scorpio Gold's drilling has demonstrated they are one semi-continuous zone.
+The mineralized corridor encompasses a strike length of some 1,370 metres (4,500 feet) and is situated immediately adjacent to the leach pad.

-Results to date from the 2013-14 expansion drilling program are very encouraging and are fully expected to increase and upgrade the current resource estimate for these deposits.
+).
+Results from the expansion drilling program post the March 31, 2014 cut-off date for the LOM study are very encouraging and are expected to increase and upgrade the current reserve and resource estimate for these deposits.

 Bluelite Drill Plan